-- (1) A designation does not cease to have effect on the designation cessation day if- - (a) on the designation cessation day, an entity other than the State or the local government owns the designated land and construction of community infrastructure started before the designation cessation day; or - (b) on the designation cessation day, the State or the local government owns the designated land; or - (c) before the designation cessation day, the State or the local government gave a notice of intention to resume the designated land under the Acquisition of Land Act 1967, section 7; or - (d) before the designation cessation day, the State or the local government signed an agreement to take under the Acquisition of Land Act 1967 or to otherwise buy the designated land; or - (e) for a designation made by the Minister-before the designation cessation day, the Minister gave the local government written notice reconfirming the designation. - (2) However, if the State or a local government discontinues proceedings to resume designated land, whether before or after the designation cessation day, the designation ceases to have effect the day the proceedings are discontinued. - (3) To remove any doubt, it is declared that a designation of land or any notice given to an owner about a designation of land does not constitute a notice of intention to resume under of the Acquisition of Land Act 1967, section 7.
+- (1) A designation does not cease to have effect on the designation cessation day if- - (a) on the designation cessation day, an entity other than the State or the local government owns the designated land and construction of community infrastructure started before the designation cessation day; or - (b) on the designation cessation day, the State or the local government owns the designated land; or - (c) before the designation cessation day, the State or the local government gave a notice of intention to resume the designated land under the Acquisition of Land Act 1967, section 7;30 or - (d) before the designation cessation day, the State or the local government signed an agreement to take under the Acquisition of Land Act 1967 or to otherwise buy the designated land; or - (e) for a designation made by the Minister-before the designation cessation day, the Minister gave the local government written notice reconfirming the designation. - (2) However, if the State or a local government discontinues proceedings to resume designated land, whether before or after the designation cessation day, the designation ceases to have effect the day the proceedings are discontinued.